 Who is Urban Green Newcastle?

-Urban Green Newcastle is an independent charity responsible for the management, maintenance, restoration, development and protection of 33 parks and 61 allotment sites in Newcastle upon Tyne.
+Urban Green Newcastle is an independent charity responsible for the management, maintenance, restoration, development and protection of 33 parks and more than 60 allotment sites in Newcastle upon Tyne.

 One of the first organisations of our kind in the country, we represent a new approach to securing the future of green spaces.

 Spending on parks, allotments and green spaces across the country had hit an all time low.
 In Newcastle upon Tyne, Council spending reduced by 90% over seven years.
 It was clear a new approach was needed to secure the future of Newcastle’s open spaces.

 Newcastle City Council, working in partnership with National Trust and National Lottery Heritage Fund, carried out an extensive consultation exercise and developed an outline business plan for a new independent charity to manage, maintain, restore, develop and protect the city’s parks and allotments.

 Urban Green Newcastle was formed in April 2019.

 We breathe life into Newcastle’s parks and allotments, connect people to nature, and improve the health and wellbeing of all families and communities in Newcastle by providing safe and well maintained parks and allotments.

 - Help more people from a wide range of backgrounds to enjoy our beautiful and vibrant open spaces, which will always be free to access and enjoy.

 - Invest to ensure our parks and allotments are safe and welcoming, that they are clean and well maintained open spaces.